Ahmad ibn Qasim al-Hajari: Oriental studies

 Thomas Erpenius received Lessons in Arabic grammar under al-Hajari.
 Then he wrote, Grammatica Arabica in 1617.

 Al-Hajari met with the Orientalist Thomas Erpenius in September 1611 in Paris, and taught him some Classical Arabic.
-Through the introduction of Erpenius, Al-Hajari also met with the French Arabist Étienne Hubert d'Orléans, who had been a court physician for Moroccan ruler Ahmad al-Mansur in Marrakech from 1598 to 1601.
+Through the introduction of Erpenius, Al-Hajari also met with the French Arabist Étienne Hubert d'Orléans, who had been a court physician for Moroccan ruler Ahmad al-Mansur in Marrakesh from 1598 to 1601.
 Etienne Hubert offered to help him in his proceeding and to represent him "to all people of authority".
 Erpenius described Al-Hajari as: